 Keep your poop diary/challenge card handy

 Over the course of the 10 days, you will notice the little poop emoji on your tracking card for the challenge.
-Pop in the number where you would rate your poop at for that day. make sure to use the hashtag #gutrightchallenge on Instagram so we can see your cards for the challenge!
+Pop in the number where you would rate your poop for that day from the bristol stool chart. make sure to use the hashtag #gutrightchallenge on Instagram so we can see your cards for the challenge!